megabytis/nodeGym/04-adv-backend-concepts/1-caching/8-practical-implementation.md

 # 🚀 **HOW YOU TEST**

-Run your server → hit `/products` twice:
+Run server → hit `/products` twice:

 First call: